martin-brennan/martin-brennan.com/_posts/2015-03-16-mocks-stubs-and-injections-unit-testing-in-angular-js.md

 });
 ```

 There are a couple of things to keep in mind when using sinon-as-promised.
 First of all, you need to set up the extra functions for sinon in each different test file.
 You do this by passing the Angular service `$q` to the `sinonAsPromised()` method, which is exposed by sinon-as-promised.
-If you don&#8217;t do this the promise functionality provided will not work correctly, and your test assertions inside the `then()` method will not work correctly!
+If you don’t do this the promise functionality provided will not work correctly, and your test assertions inside the `then()` method will not work correctly!

 Next, when you are testing the promise resolution, you need to use the Angular `$timeout` service to actually complete the promise.
 For example: